Labor unions in the United States: Global trends

 The US Bureau of Labor Statistics surveyed the histories of union membership rates in industrialized countries from 1970 to 2003, and found that of 20 advanced economies which had union density statistics going back to 1970, 16 of them had experienced drops in union density from 1970 to 2003.
 Over the same period during which union density in the US declined from 23.5 percent to 12.4 percent, some countries saw even steeper drops.
 Australian unionization fell from 50.2 percent in 1970 to 22.9 percent in 2003, in New Zealand it dropped from 55.2 percent to 22.1 percent, and in Austria union participation fell from 62.8 percent down to 35.4 percent.
 All the English-speaking countries studied saw union membership decline to some degree.
 In the United Kingdom, union participation fell from 44.8 percent in 1970 to 29.3 percent in 2003.
 In Ireland the decline was from 53.7 percent down to 35.3 percent.
 Canada had one of the smallest declines over the period, going from 31.6 percent in 1970 to 28.4 percent in 2003.
 Most of the countries studied started in 1970 with higher participation rates than the US, but France, which in 1970 had a union participation rate of 21.7 percent, by 2003 had fallen to 8.3 percent.
 The remaining four countries which had gained in union density were Finland, Sweden, Denmark, and Belgium.

+Rise of the professional-managerial class

+The professional–managerial class (PMC) refers to a social class that controls production processes through occupying a superior management position, and is neither working class nor upper class.
+This group of upper middle class professionals is distinguished from other social classes by their training and education, typically university degrees, with occupations thought to offer influence on society that would otherwise be available only to capital owners.

+As the educational attainment and white-collar employment of the United States has increased, blue-collar employment that was previously unionized has decreased.
+Thomas Frank argued in his 2016 book Listen, Liberal: Or, What Ever Happened to the Party of the People? that the Democratic Party changed over time to support the professional class instead of unions.